OpenMDAO/POEMs/POEM_108.md

 To use Pydantic, the first step is to declare a class for the data model that inherits from Pydantic's BaseModel class.
 Type information specified for class attributes (called fields by Pydantic) is used for validation.
+A field in a pydantic data model corresponds to an option in an OptionsDictionary.

 An input dict can be validated by a pydantic data model class by passing the dict to the `model_validate` class method, which returns an instantiated data model.

-A data model instance can be serialized by calling `model_dump` on it.
+A data model instance can be serialized to a dict by calling `model_dump` on it.
+Calling `model_dump_json` will serialize to a JSON-encoded string.

 ### OptionsDictionary Replacement

 An OpenMDAO OptionsDictionary can be replaced with a Pydantic data model, with a few caveats:

+- Fields in a pydantic data model must have valid python names, so fields containing characters like ':' would no longer be legal.

+- Fields cannot be added to a data model dynamically.
+They must be known when the data model class is declared.

 - Pydantic data models don't have a dict-like interface like OptionsDictionary does, but it was easy enough to declare an OptionsBaseModel data model with __getitem__, __setitem__, etc., defined.